-A large winter squash with a teardrop shape and a tough, bumpy rind, Hubbard squash is widely available in United States from early autumn to spring.
-Look for plump, firm, blemish-free squash with a dull, even color.
-Roasting is the best way to preserve the flavor and nutrition, but you can also boil, saute, microwave or steam this sweet, mild squash.
-Although cooking is simple, cutting this large, hard-skinned squash presents a challenge.
-Because of its tremendous size, supermarkets commonly offer Hubbard squash pre-cut into chunks.
+A large winter squash, the Hubbard is widely available in United States from early autumn to spring.
+Roasting is the best way to preserve the flavor and nutrition, but you can also boil, saute, microwave or steam it.
+Supermarkets commonly offer Hubbard squash pre-cut into chunks, because although cooking one is simple, cutting this large, hard-skinned squash presents a challenge because of its size.
+If you have a whole one, here's how to approach it.

 Cut off the stem with a sturdy knife, then cut the Hubbard squash in half.
 If the squash is difficult to cut, put it on a sturdy cutting board.
 Place the blade of a sturdy, sharp knife lengthwise along the center of the squash, then use a mallet or a hammer to strike the dull side of the knife until it splits the squash in half.
 Hit the knife near the handle to prevent breaking the blade.